priimak/idseq-dag/README2.md

 idseq-dag is a simple pipeline execution engine.
 It takes a description of execution steps connected in a fashion of directed acyclic graph (DAG) and executes them to the maximum degree of parallelism possible.
-Execution steps are connected by means if output parameters of certain steps that in turn become intput parameter to other steps.
+Execution steps are connected by means if output parameters of certain steps that in turn become input parameter to other steps.
 A particular pipeline definition is expected to be in json file with specific format (defined below).

 The steps themselves are python classes that extend `PipelineStep` class.
 They are generic